Table of Contents

 The Fifteenth Amendment

-The 15th amendment, passed after the civil war, aimed to eliminate racial discrimination in voting rights.
-While the amendment theoretically prevented people from having their voting rights removed or reduced due to “race, color or previous condition of servitude,” many states still had restrictions until the Civil Rights Act in the 1960s.
+The 15th Amendment, passed after the Civil War, aimed to eliminate racial discrimination in voting rights.
+While the amendment theoretically prevented people from having their voting rights removed or reduced due to “race, color, or previous condition of servitude,” many states still had restrictions until the Civil Rights Act of the 1960s.

 The Nineteenth Amendment

-The nineteenth amendment gave women the right to vote and all the rights and freedoms men have under the constitution.
+The Nineteenth Amendment gave women the right to vote and all the rights and freedoms that men have under the Constitution.
 Passing the nineteenth amendment took many decades of effort.

-As far back as 1878, people attempted to get something similar to the nineteenth amendment passed, but it took another four decades’ worth of protests to pass it.
+As early as 1878, people attempted to get something similar to the Nineteenth Amendment passed, but it took another four decades of protests to pass it.
 Even in the 1910s, most states did not have women’s suffrage, and people still opposed it.